tuankhac/webapi/README.md

 # webapi
     This is document describe about NEO API.
-    This API is update version base on old API.
+    This API is updated version was based on old API.
 Mechanism is creation a file sql.properties which declare a couple key value.
     Key is name which we declare for api code, value is mapped with statement in database like MySQL, Oracle, SQL Server ....

     This current version apply for Oracle.
-    In sql.properties file , with every statement, we must declare two rows, one for statement and another for declarement list all parameters are putted from API represent with parameters in statement of database.

     API: We use methods as: